 More than simply fun to say, Bemidji has a lot to offer to road-tripping pups and humans.
 We recommend checking out Lake Bemidji State Park for its over-water sunsets and pup-friendly hiking trails.

 After that, head over to the patio of Bemidji Brewing for some delicious beer and food, plus complimentary treats and water for your pup.

 Our dog-friendly lodging pick: Candlewood Suites Bemidji.
 This spot allows two pups up to 80lbs for $25 the first night, followed by $15 for each subsequent night.

-Duluth is your quintessential MN road trip destination, and it’s one of the dog-friendliest as well.
-Score!
-Duluth is home to a number of fantastic pup-friendly restaurants and breweries: We love the patios of At Sara’s Table Chester Creek Café and Canal Park Brewing Company in paw-ticular.
+Duluth is your quintessential MN vacation spot, and it’s one of the dog-friendliest as well.
+Duluth is home to a number of fantastic dog-friendly restaurants and breweries: We love the patios of At Sara’s Table Chester Creek Café or Ursa Minor Brewery in paw-ticular.

 Our dog-friendly lodging pick: Sheraton Duluth Hotel.
 Allows dogs up to 80 lbs, and a guest waiver must be signed at check-in.

 The Dells is a Midwest must-see for both you and you pup.
 Start off your vacation with a river ride from Dells Boat Tours, and if you and Fido are still on the prowl, head out to Devil’s Lake State Park for some terrier-iffic views.